wrong-commit/kafka-crypto-price-tracker/README.md

 Crypto Coin price tracker and Profit and Loss Tracker.
 Built with GoLang on Kafka and MongoDB.

 ## Features
+- golang microservice for updating the database schema
 - golang microservice for publishing Crypto price messages
 - golang microservices for consuming crypto price changes messages and updating the database
 - golang API for serving front end requests